progerjkd/elasticache/README.md

 **To apply the cookbook, you must run it through chef-client in local-mode:**

-    chef-client --listen -z -r 'recipe[elasticache]'
+    $ chef-client --listen -z -r 'recipe[elasticache]'

-The `elasticache::default` file calls the remaining recepies in the following order:
+The `elasticache::default` file calls the recepies in the following order:

     include_recipe 'elasticache::networking'
     include_recipe 'elasticache::elasticache'